The Free Self-Care Tool We've All Been Overlooking

 ●︎ Start on your hands and knees in a tabletop position, with your shoulders above wrists and hips above knees.
 Make sure your hands and knees press firmly into the ground.

 ●︎ Inhale through your nose, dropping your belly toward the ground and letting your shoulders roll back.
 Gaze slightly up, toward where the wall meets the ceiling.
-This is cat pose.
+This is cow pose.

 ●︎ Exhale through your nose as you lift your back, rolling shoulders forward and gazing toward the ground.
-This is cow.
+This is cat.

 ●︎ Repeat for one or two minutes, moving into cat with each inhale and back to cow with each exhale.
 To build energy, move quickly between the two postures.